hpsaturn/chessboard/README.md

 ## Credits

+- Special thanks a my son, M.V for its continuous critics and beta tests
 - Thanks to [@lunokjod](https://github.com/lunokjod) for his MongoIA assistant
 - Thanks to [Chess SDL project](https://gitlab.com/fortysixandtwo/SDL-Chess) for its CC by SA image assets.